schulle4u/yellow-extensions-schulle4u/codefile/README.md

 The following arguments are available, all arguments are optional:

-`Id` = Id of the code block (default: `codefile`).
+`Id` = ID of the code block, e.g. `codefile`
-`Filename` = Filename of the saved code block (default: `id-download.txt`).
+`FileName` = file name of the downloaded code block

 This extension can be used to download code blocks as text file, useful to provide a file download for ready-to-use code examples.
-Please use fenced code blocks from MarkdownExtra, indented blocks and code between backticks are not supported.
+Please use fenced code blocks, indented blocks and code between backticks are not supported.

 ## Examples

-Here is a page with downloadable code block.
+Content file with downloadable code block:

     ---
     Title: Example